MOHAMMEDDIYKH/EEG-Based-Over-Complete-Rational-Dilation-Wavelet-Transform/README.md

-This code is associated with our paper, titled "EEG-Based Over-Complete Rational Dilation Wavelet Transform Coupled with Autoregressive for Motor Imagery Classification," currently under review in Expert Systems with Applications.
-We are working to make the code executable, which will require downloading the data used in this study.
+This code is associated with our paper titled "EEG-Based Over-Complete Rational Dilation Wavelet Transform Coupled with Autoregressive for Motor Imagery Classification," currently under review in Expert Systems with Applications.
+To make the code executable, you will need to download the data used in this study and update the file path to align with your computer’s storage location.